The Difficult Path to the American Dream: Immigrants are finding it increasingly difficult to obtain US citizenship

 However, the growth in the number of citizenship applications prior to the 2016 election of the year has not subsequently declined, as in the past.
 Applications were piling up as Trump's anti-immigrant rhetoric of the campaign turned into executive orders and other measures that attempted to limit immigration.
 Some of the new policies may complicate the process of becoming legal permanent residents citizens.
 Attorney General William Barr has simplified the deportation of lawful permanent residents who commit certain crimes.

-“The two-year surge in applications has led to a large workload for USCIS workers, and their processing simply did not keep up with demand,” said Julia Gelatt of the Institute for Migration Policy, an independent think tank in Washington, DC.
+“The two-year spike in applications has resulted in a heavy workload for USCIS workers, and processing just can't keep up with demand,” said Julia Gelatt of the Migration Policy Institute, an independent think tank in Washington, DC.

 Avalina Cadena, originally from Mexico and came to the United States as a child, works at a Hispanic radio station near Seattle.
 She said Trump’s victory in the presidential election convinced her to obtain citizenship.